mihhirrr/Flight-Auth-service/README.md

 # Flight Authentication Service

 A microservice for user authentication and management in the Flight Booking Application ecosystem.
-This service handles user registration, login, and JWT-based authentication.
+This service acts as both an authentication service and an API gateway, handling user registration, login, JWT-based authentication, and proxying requests to other microservices.

 ## Features

 - **User Registration** - Secure user signup with password hashing
 - **User Authentication** - JWT-based login system
+- **API Gateway** - Request proxying to Flight Service and Booking Service
+- **Rate Limiting** - Protection against abuse (100 requests per 5 minutes per IP)
 - **Input Validation** - Zod schema validation for all inputs
 - **Password Security** - Bcrypt hashing with configurable salt rounds
 - **Error Handling** - Comprehensive error handling with proper HTTP status codes